climateinteractive/enroads-guide/docs/guide/methane.rst

 Slider Settings
 ---------------

 The variable being changed is the percent reduction or increase of total maximum action.
-The model limits how much these emissions can be reduced, since some are considered unavoidable, particularly those from agriculture, landfills, and wastewater.
+The model limits how much these emissions can be reduced--so 100% max reduction is not a 100% total emissions reduction--since some are considered unavoidable, particularly those from agriculture, landfills, and wastewater.

 =============================================== ============== ================== ============== ============
 \                                               highly reduced moderately reduced **status quo** increased